aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

 The access is denied because the S3 VPC endpoint policy doesn't allow access to any S3 buckets except for `models` and `data` as configured in the endpoint policy:
 ![S3 access denied](design/jumpstart-no-access-s3.png)

-Now add the follwing statement to the S3 VPC endpoint policy:
+Now add the following statement to the S3 VPC endpoint policy:
 ```json
     {
       "Effect": "Allow",